sifesch/Value-based-methods/banana_collector/README.md

 ### Structure of the Repository

 ```
-├── results
-│   ├── further_viz         # folder containing further visualizations
-│   ├── model_weights       # folder containing the weights of the trained agents
-│   └── training_scores     # folder containing the scores as numpy files and the viz of scores
 ├── src                     # Main files for training the DQN Agent
+│   ├── results
+│   │   ├── further_viz         # folder containing further visualizations
+│   │   ├── model_weights       # folder containing the weights of the trained agents
+│   │   └── training_scores     # folder containing the scores as numpy files and the viz of scores
 │   ├── dqn_agent.py        # Containing the implementation of the DQN Agent
+│   ├── dqn_training.py     # Containing implementation of the dqn function
 │   ├── model.py            # Containing the Q-Network model
-│   ├── train_agent.py      # main training script containing the training workflow of the DQN
+│   ├── main_train.py       # main training script (Alternative to Training.ipynb)
-│   └── utils.py            # Contains helper functions to create plots
+│   ├── utils.py            # Contains helper functions to create plots
-Agent
+│   └── Training.ipynb      # Notebook containing the Training as Jupyter Notebook
 ├── README.md               # README you are currently reading
-├── Report.md               # Report about the learning algorithm, Learning
+└── Report.md               # Report about the learning algorithm, Learning
-└── Training.ipynb          # Notebook containing the Training as Jupyter Notebook
 ```